On Air Now

 Smooth Classics with Margherita Taylor 10pm - 1am

 In 27 cases of chicken and egg, we reveal the popular chart tunes that were inspired by classical pieces…

-Gloomy fan of eye-shadow Lana Del Rey has nabbed the tune from Nino Rota's theme to the 1968 film version of Romeo & Juliet for her song 'Old Money', and not for the first time - she also stole it for a weird a cappella doodle on her debut album, cheerily entitled 'Methamphetamines'.
+Lana Del Rey has nabbed the tune from Nino Rota's theme to the 1968 film version of Romeo & Juliet for her song 'Old Money', and not for the first time - she also stole it for an unusual a cappella doodle on her debut album, cheerily entitled 'Methamphetamines'.

-X Factor-winning girl band and general pop scamps Little Mix are also massive fans of Gabriel Fauré, apparently.
-Their 2013 single 'Little Me' nabs the tune of his Pavane and turns it into a bubblegum R&B workout.
+X Factor-winners and one of the world's biggest girl bands, Little Mix, are also massive fans of Gabriel Fauré, apparently.
+Their 2013 single 'Little Me' nabs the tune of his Pavane and turns it into a R&B anthem.